Chapter

 What does John 5:40 mean?

-Those who are unwilling to accept certain ideas cannot be convinced, no matter how much evidence they are given.
-This is the key theme of verses 39 and 40.
+Those unwilling to accept certain ideas cannot be convinced, no matter how much evidence they are given.
+This is a key theme of this passage (John 5:39).
 Jesus is pointing out that the religious leaders who criticize Him (John 5:18) are not suffering from a lack of knowledge.
 The evidence is there, especially in the Scriptures.
 Jesus has also pointed out the evidence of human testimony (John 5:33) and His own miracles (John 5:36).
 The Jewish authorities are not rejecting Jesus because they don't have enough evidence.
 They are rejecting the evidence because they will not believe in Jesus.
+By an act of will, they "refuse" to submit to truth.

 Expand